Jailbreaking and Mitigation of Vulnerabilities in Large Language Models: Research Gaps and Future Directions

 \subsubsection{Complex Interplay Between Capabilities and Safety}

-Further research is necessary to better understand the relationship between LLM capabilities and safety. \cite{Wei2023Jailbroken} identified two failure modes of safety training—competing objectives and mismatched generalization—highlighting the need for advanced safety mechanisms that match LLM sophistication.
+Further research is necessary to better understand the relationship between LLM capabilities and safety.
+Wei et al. \cite{Wei2023Jailbroken} identified two failure modes of safety training—competing objectives and mismatched generalization—highlighting the need for advanced safety mechanisms that match LLM sophistication.